prabhsingh20/fetch-movies/README.md

 # Fetch-Movies

-Search for your favourite movies and checkout the details relate to it like : IMDB rating, description, cast, director.
+Search for your favourite movies and click to checkout the details related to it like : IMDB rating, description, cast, director...
+Give the ratings accroding to you and add it to your list.